lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

   - Each subteam will dive deep into one particular part of OnTrack (like authentication, APIs)
   - Provides instructions on replicating the updated environment.
   - Allow the next trimester can do the work continuously and not restart.
-- Perform penetration testing on OnTracks in an attempt to find working exploits for vulnerability
+- Perform penetration testing on OnTracks in an attempt to find working exploits for the vulnerability
   - Both successful and unsuccessful exploits should be recorded and discussed, including the process of trial and error that was used to reach a working exploit
-- Provide analysis for OnTrack codebase's security
-  - Provide recommendation for both vulnerable and potential dangerous
+- Provide analysis for OnTrack codebase's security provider recommendations for both vulnerable and potentially dangerous
 - Develop procedures, templates, and techniques.
-- Create an experience that is comparable to the industry for students to emphasise on resumes when applying for high-caliber professions.
+- Create an experience that is comparable to the industry for students to emphasize resumes when applying for high-caliber professions.
 - Add value for stakeholders, clients, and students.
 - Offer Deakin University deliverables that are worthwhile.

 #### Deliverables

-- Deliver a Web Application Penetration Testing Report and Secure Code Review to Deakin University meet the industry standard.
+- Deliver a Web Application Penetration Testing Report and Secure Code Review to Deakin University to meet the industry standard.
 - Cover all parts of OnTrack's codebase

 #### Project Members